Andrew R. Wheeler: EPA administrator

-Virginia
+Later career

 In 2022, Governor of Virginia Glenn Youngkin nominated Wheeler to serve as the Virginia secretary of natural resources, but his confirmation vote was tabled by the Virginia Senate by a vote of 19–21.
 Pursuant to the Virginia Constitution, Wheeler assumed office immediately upon being nominated, and was eligible to continue serving until his nomination expired.
 After it became clear he had no path to confirmation, Wheeler stepped down on March 15 to serve as a senior advisor to Youngkin, and Deputy Secretary Travis Voyles took over as Acting Secretary.
 Wheeler was the first Virginia Cabinet nominee to be denied confirmation since 2006.

 On July 1, 2022, Youngkin picked Wheeler to be director of his newly created Office of Regulatory Management, in addition to still being a senior advisor.
 The new office's responsibilities include a goal to cut the state's regulations by 25%.

 Wheeler stepped down from his position in the Youngkin administration on March 29, 2024.

-He did not say what his next job, if any, would be.
+On April 2, 2024, the law and lobbying firm Holland & Hart said it hired Wheeler to be a partner and lead its federal affairs business in Washington, D.C.

+Hours before Trump's June 27, 2024, debate against President Joe Biden in the 2024 presidential election, Trump posted to social media a set of talking points Wheeler sent him for the debate.